Characterization and Representation of Weighted Core Inverse of Matrices: Preliminaries

-is called the $W$-weighted core-EP inverse of $A$. \end{definition} The authors of \cite{gao2018} also discussed, the unique matrix $X = A\left[(WA)^{\ep}\right]^2$ satisfies the equations \eqref{eqn1.1c}.
-The idea of the following definition is borrowed from \cite{TianWang11} where the authors proved it in their Theorem 3.5. \begin{definition} Let $M$, $N\in \cnn$ be two hermitian invertible matrices and $A\in \cnn$ be a core matrix.
+is called the $W$-weighted core-EP inverse of $A$. \end{definition} The authors of \cite{gao2018} have also discussed, the unique matrix $X = A\left[(WA)^{\ep}\right]^2$ which satisfies the equations \eqref{eqn1.1c}.
+The idea of the following definition is borrowed from \cite{TianWang11} where the authors proved it in their Theorem 3.5. \begin{definition} Let $M$, $N\in \cnn$ be two {invertible hermitian matrices} and $A\in \cnn$ be a core matrix.
 Then $A$ is called weighted-EP with respect to $(M,N)$ if $A^\dagger_{M,N}$ exists and $A^\dagger_{M,N}=A^{\#}$. \end{definition}

-In the spirit of the core inverse of matrices, Sahoo, et al. recently introduced the core inverse and core EP inverse of tensor \cite{JR_rev, SahBe20} via the Einstein product.
-Indeed, tensors are multidimensional generalizations of vectors and matrices.
-Now, we recall the following two results from \cite{JR_rev} and write them in the form of matrices. \begin{lemma}[Lemma 2.10 \cite{JR_rev}] Let $A\in\cnn$.
-Then the group inverse of $A$ exist if and only if $A=A^2X=YA^2$ for some $X,~Y\in\cnn$. \end{lemma} \begin{corollary}[Corollary 2.11 \cite{JR_rev}] Let $A\in\cnn$ be a core matric.
-Then $A^{\#}=AX^2=YAX=Y^2A$ for some some $X,~Y\in\cnn$. \end{corollary}
+In the spirit of the core inverse of matrices, Sahoo, et al. recently introduced the core inverse and core EP inverse of {tensors} \cite{JR_rev, SahBe20} via the Einstein product.
+Indeed, tensors are multidimensional generalizations of vectors and matrices. {Now, we recall the following result from \cite{RaoMitra71}.} {\begin{lemma} Let $A\in\cnn$.
+If $A=A^2X=YA^2$ for some $X,~Y\in\cnn$.
+Then $A^{\#}$ exist and $A^{\#}=AX^2=YAX=Y^2A$. \end{lemma} } { Next, we state the rank cancellation rule which was introduced by Marsaglia and Styan \cite{mat}.
+See also Rao and Bhimasankaram (Theorem 3.5.7, \cite{raob}). \begin{lemma} Let $A,B,C$ and $D$ be the matrices where the product is well defined.
+If $CAB = DAB$ and $rank(AB) = rank(A)$, then $CA = DA$. \end{lemma} }